 - Competitive rates of pay

-- 4 weeks annual leave per year plus bank holidays
+- 5.6 weeks annual leave per year to include bank holidays

 - Westfield Health Care cash-back scheme after probationary period

 - Contributory pension scheme

 - Comprehensive induction and training programme